zoidbergZA/trtl-apps/README.md

 ## Bootstrap the service

+In the firebase console, open the *authentication* tab and enable the email/password sign-in method.
+Create a new user account with your email address, we will give this user service admin rights in a later step.

-In the firebase console *functions* tab, copy the URL of the bootstrap function.
+Open *functions* tab, copy the URL of the bootstrap function.

-Use a HTTP client to make a GET request to the bootstrap endpoint using the service admin password you created earlier.
-The password must be set in the 'x-trtl-apps-admin' request header.
-If the service bootstrapped succesfully, it will send a response containing the service's master wallet mnemonic seed.
-Save this in a safe place along with your service admin password, it is the only way to recover the service wallet!
+Send a GET request to the bootstrap URL passing in the email address of the user you created earlier as an 'admin' query paramerter.
+Example cURL requst:

+`curl --location --request GET 'BOOTSTRAP_URL?admin=ADMIN_EMAIL_ADDRESS'`

+If the service bootstrapped succesfully, it will send an OK response.

 # Development